DZRana/marvel-encyclopedia/README.md

 # Marvel Encyclopedia

-An application that uses the Marvel API to fetch and display Marvel characters which link to their respective bios on the Marvel website.
+A React application that uses the Marvel API to fetch and display Marvel characters which link to their respective bios on the Marvel website.

 ## Live Demo